Alluxio/alluxio/docs/en/operation/Configuration.md

 Make sure that this file is distributed to `${ALLUXIO_HOME}/conf` on every Alluxio master and worker before starting the cluster.
-Restarting Alluxio processes is the safesty way to ensure any configuration updates are applied.
+Restarting Alluxio processes is the safest way to ensure any configuration updates are applied.

 ### Environment Variables